44. IOWA LUMP-SUM TAX.

 A lump-sum distribution occurs when, in one tax year, you receive the total balance from the pension or profit-sharing plan of an employer due to termination of employment, termination of the plan, or death of the employee.

-If a lump-sum distribution reported on federal form 4972 was received while an Iowa resident, 25% of the federal tax from form 4972 must be entered on line 44.
+PART-YEAR RESIDENTS: If a lump-sum distribution reported on Federal form 4972 was received while an Iowa resident, 25% of the Federal tax from form 4972 must be entered on line 44.
 Part-year residents who receive a lump-sum distribution while not an Iowa resident are not subject to Iowa lump-sum tax on that distribution.
-A copy of the federal form 4972 must be attached.
+A copy of the Federal form 4972 must be attached.